sany2k8/rest-node-postgresql/README.md

 # A simple RESTful web service with JavaScript, Node, Express, Postgres, and pg-promise.

 RESTful Web Services are basically REST Architecture based Web Services.
 In REST Architecture everything is a resource.
 RESTful web services are light weight, highly scalable and maintainable and are very commonly used to create APIs for web-based applications.
-This is a simple RESTful web service with JavaScript, Node, Express, Postgres, and pg-promise
+This is a simple RESTful web service with **JavaScript, Node, Express, Postgres, and pg-promise**.

 ### Install Required packages